apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-callback-events-over-http-quarkus/README.md

 ### Submit a request

-The service based on the JSON workflow definition can be access by sending a request to http://localhost:8080/callback with the following content
+The service based on the JSON workflow definition can be accessed by sending a request to http://localhost:8080/callback with the following content

 ```json